 Both simple and stratified random sampling entails sampling without replacement since they do not allow each case’s sample back into the sampling frame.

 2. Robustness in sample selection

-Overall, simple random sampling is more robust than stratified random sampling, especially when a population is characterized by too many differences to be categorized.
+Overall, simple random sampling is more robust than stratified random sampling, especially when a population has too many differences to be categorized.

-Simple random sampling is also effective in the case where a population group has one or scarce information that makes it hard to be subdivided into distinct units.
+Simple random sampling is also effective in situations where a population has little information that will not allow it to be subdivided into distinct units.

 For instance, an online retail store may wish to survey its online customers’ purchasing habits to determine the future of its product line.
 If the store has approximately 50,000 customers, it may select 500 of these customers as the random sample.
 500 is the sample frame within which customers are sampled purely at random.

 To ensure the number of customers falls within the required range, the repeated selection is replaced.
 The retail store may then apply the estimated characteristics to the rest of the customers.